Pakistan

 🗺️ Guides & Tours

-You usually don’t need a guide in cities, but in places like Hunza, Skardu, or Fairy Meadows, hiring a local guide for hikes or logistics can be super helpful — and affordable.
+You usually don’t need a guide in cities, but in places like Hunza, Skardu, or Fairy Meadows, hiring a local guide for hikes or logistics can be helpful.
 Expect to pay €500 for a one week trip.
 While there are several Tour Guides from western Organizations they are heavily overpriced.
+For more information on Pakistan’s North I can recommend my Guide:

 🍛 Food & Transport